albertpatterson/PrimitiveSocialMediaSite-Angular-Front-End/README.md

 username: "member"
 password: any character string between 1 and 10 characters in length

+Currently, there is no back end provided, but in the future both a servlets API and a nodejs API will be available.

 ## TODO
 * update services to communicate with backend
 * add functionality for user to add post